wp-plugins/prosperent-prosperlinks/README.txt

 == Description ==

+**[Prosperent Suite](http://wordpress.org/extend/plugins/prosperent-suite/)** *The newest Prosperent Plugin, includes all other Prosperent plugins in one.*

+* Please use the Prosperent Suite in place of your ProsperLinks.

 *Prosperent Performance Ads*

 Adds ProsperLinks on a WordPress Page.
 This plugin places product links on the page that are relevant to the content.